Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Introduction

-An interesting phenomenon that appears when of massless scalar wave hits a black hole and scatters off is known as glory effect and it was originally explored by Matzner, Dewitt-Morette, Nelson and Zhang in 1985 \cite{matzner1985glory}.
-If the outgoing scattered wave is close to the direction of the initial incoming wave an interference process takes place, creating a pattern in which the black center is surrounded by a bright halo \cite{matzner1985glory}.
+An interesting phenomenon that appears as a massless scalar wave hits a black hole and then scatters off is the glory effect, leading to the formation of a bright halo around this compact object.
+In 1985, Matzner, Dewitt-Morette, Nelson, and Zhang explored the glory effect of a black hole \cite{matzner1985glory}.
+If the outgoing scattered wave is close to the direction of the initial incoming wave, an interference process occurs, creating a pattern in which a bright halo surrounds the black center\cite{matzner1985glory} \footnote{ In Nature, glory is an optical phenomenon that arises due to wave interference of light internally refracted within tiny droplets}.
 Further studies showed that the forward glory is a considerably small effect in black holes \cite{ande95}.
-The analysis of backward glory effect was extended to other black hole solutions.
-For instance, the scattering and absorption of massless scalar field by a Reissner-Nordstr\"om black hole was explored by Crispino, Dolan and Oliveira in 2009 \cite{crispino2009scattering}.
-They applied the partial wave method to calculate cross-sections and also showed a good agreement with the numerically-calculated total cross-sections.
-One interesting point is that the effects coming from the charge are not always subdominant with respect to black hole's mass.
-The differential cross-section revealed a subdominant contribution, however, the cross-section at large angle and the width of the glory peak are both quite sensible with the charge of the black hole \cite{crispino2009scattering}.
-The scattering of electromagnetic wave by a Schwarzschild black hole was explored by the same authors \cite{crispino2009electromagnetic}.
-Since these seminal works, the typical pattern produced by the scattering of wave with a black hole has been used as a powerful tool to extract properties of black hole.
+Interestingly, the backward glory effect analysis was extended to other black hole solutions.
+In 2009, Crispino, Dolan, and Oliveira explored the scattering and absorption of the massless scalar field by a Reissner-Nordstr\"om black hole \cite{crispino2009scattering}.
+They applied the partial wave method to calculate cross-sections and showed good agreement with the numerically-calculated total cross-sections.
+One interesting point is that the effects coming from the charge are not always subdominant with respect to the black hole's mass.
+For example, the cross-section at a large angle and the width of the glory peak are both quite sensible with the charge of the black hole \cite{crispino2009scattering}.The same authors explored the scattering of electromagnetic waves by the Schwarzschild black hole \cite{crispino2009electromagnetic}.
+Since these pioneering works, the typical pattern produced by the scattering of a wave with a black hole has been used as a powerful tool to extract the properties of a black hole.
 The scattering/absorption process of wave by a black hole was examined in the case a canonical acoustic black hole \cite{dolan2009scattering}, a charged black hole \cite{benone2014absorption}, \cite{benone2017absorption}, dirty black holes \cite{macedo2016absorption}, Kerr black holes \cite{leite2019scattering}, charged dilatonic black hole \cite{huang2020scattering}, and for black hole in Hovara-Lifshitz gravity \cite{liao2012scattering}.
-The absorption of $s$-waves by a remanent black hole within in metric-affine gravity was explored by Delhom \emph{et al.} \cite{del19}.
+The absorption of $s$-waves by a remanent black hole in a metric-affine theory was explored in Ref.\cite{del19}.